-- Protective Security Advisor (b) (6) Cybersecurity Advisor (b) (6) and Chief Protective Security (b) ractor a.
-Carthingsmithigath housing and the second will provide in-person support at the Utah State Cyber Center. - Region VIII Regional Director and Operations Staff will virtually support election activities.
+Protective Security Advisor (b) (6) Cybersecurity Advisor (D) and Chief Protective Security (b) (6) at the and Or Anthrope Anthrop will provide in-person support at the Utah State Cyber Center.

+Region VIII Regional Director and Operations Staff will virtually support election activities.